seanmclane/mesaoverland/src/content/campers/midsize/index.md

 ---
 name: The Butte
-description: It's an amazing camper you should totally buy.
-It fits midsize trucks like the Ford Ranger or Toyota Tacoma.
+description: "Designed for midsized trucks like the Ford Ranger and Toyota Tacoma, this truck camper is ready for whatever adventure you throw its way.
+  Its compact and lightweight construction helps you get to the places you love without sacrificing comfort. "
 photo: /images/uploads/camper-3d-1.png
 shell_price: 14500
 upfit_price: 24750